programB/astronvim_config/README.md

 # What is it?

 This is my personal Neovim configuration based on the official starter template of the fantastic AstroNvim distribution.

-Below are the steps needed to start your own customization.
+To use the original template as the basis of your own configuration switch over to AstroNvim's repo and clone the template.
+You can also start with my configuration as a starting point - to do that clone this repo instead.

 # AstroNvim Template

-**NOTE:** This is for AstroNvim v4+
+**NOTE:** This is for AstroNvim v5+

 A template for getting started with [AstroNvim](https://github.com/AstroNvim/AstroNvim)